 Credit: Randy Pausch, The Last Lecture, 2007

-But two weeks into this retreat, with time stretching out in ways I am not used to, I picked it up.
+But two weeks into this retreat, with time stretching out in ways that felt entirely unfamiliar, I picked it up.
 Started reading.
 And Randy asked a question that stopped me cold: What were your childhood dreams?

 ¿Cuáles eran tus sueños de infancia?